-All concerns will be recorded in line with our child protection and safeguarding policy.
+All concerns about learners will be recorded in line with our child protection and safeguarding policy.

-Insert name of school recognises that whilst risks can be posed by unknown individuals or adults online, learners can also abuse their peers; all online peer on peer/child on child abuse concerns will be responded to in line with our child protection and safeguarding and behaviour policies.
+St Hugh Of Lincoln Primary School recognises that whilst risks can be posed by unknown individuals or adults online, learners can also abuse their peers; all online peer on peer/child on child abuse concerns will be responded to in line with our child protection and safeguarding and behaviour policies.